nkoster/yt/README.md

 npm link
 ```

-Now you can download a youtube link:
+Now you can download a youtube video like this:

 ```
 cd /tmp